ethersphere/enterprise.github.io/docs/fairdrop.md

 ### Fairdrop features

 The storage is decentralized, but so is the Fairdrop client Dapp.
-It runs entirely in the browser, including all the encryption capabilities needed to keep the data end-to-end encrypted and removing the need for any third party intermediary[5].
+It runs entirely in the browser, including all the encryption capabilities needed to keep the data end-to-end encrypted and removing the need for any third party intermediary.
+(Note that in case of https://fairdrop.xyz app, a gateway is used to access the Swarm network.)

 As the code is open sourced, more tech savvy users can run their own node, not relying on a public gateway as the middleman.